 In Ontario, the Family Law Act imposes an obligation on all parents to fund their child’s education as long as they are minors and “enrolled in a full-time program of education.”
 This obligation extends to parents who are separated or divorced, in which case the duty to fund a child’s education will be among the many financial responsibilities that are allocated between the former couple.

-However, in the modern era that values advanced education and even multiple degrees, the question of how long parents must provide such financial support can be a complex one.
+However, in the modern era that values advanced post-secondary education and even multiple degrees, the question of how long parents must provide such financial support can be a complex one.

 For one thing, the law does not impose a strict cut-off in terms of age: under the Child Support Guidelines (which mandates the amount of support payable by separated parents), the term “child” simply means a “a child of the marriage”; the definition under the federal Divorce Act is similarly imprecise.
 This means that an adult child – well over the age of 18 – can still technically qualify as a “child of the marriage” who is entitled to receive support.